progit/progit/pl/09-git-internals/01-chapter9.markdown

 <!-- #### Downloading Data #### -->

 Podczas pobierania danych, procesy `fetch-pack` oraz `upload-pack` są używane.
-Po stronie klienta uruchamiany jest proces `fetch-pack`, łączący się do procesu `upload-pack` na drugim końcu, w celu ustalenia które dane mają być ściągniete.
+Po stronie klienta uruchamiany jest proces `fetch-pack`, łączący się do `upload-pack` na drugim końcu, w celu ustalenia które dane mają być pobrane.

 <!-- When you download data, the `fetch-pack` and `upload-pack` processes are involved.
 The client initiates a `fetch-pack` process that connects to an `upload-pack` process on the remote side to negotiate what data will be transferred down. -->